Grants & Awards

 Oren Mangoubi Receives Google Research Scholar Award

 This project is titled Matrix Diffusions for Differentially Private Linear Algebra.
-Oren is the PI on this research project, which is Google Research Scholar Award.
+Oren is the PI on this research project, which is a Google Research Scholar Award.

 In Oren's own words: As the collection of big datasets and applications of machine learning algorithms to different areas of people's lives have proliferated in recent years, privacy breaches of individuals' data in medical, census, and other sensitive datasets has led to increasing concerns.
 Consequently, methods which add random noise to machine learning algorithms to preserve a given level of differential privacy have become increasingly sought-after in science and industry.
 This award studies the use of matrix-valued diffusions to add noise to machine learning algorithms, in order to preserve the privacy of sensitive datasets while minimizing the resulting loss in the utility of these algorithms to researchers.